Skip to Content

 All of these meat based dishes can be served banquet style so don’t forget about those all important side dishes.

-Why not serve up our Easy Egg Fried Rice.
+Why not serve up my Easy Egg Fried Rice.
 This rice dish is packed full of flavour, but really simple and quick to make.
 This is another dish that is really popular with our followers.

 Stir fried broccoli on a dark blue platter, topped with sesame seeds and sitting on a dark blue marbled background and a hand using chopsticks to pick up a piece of the broccoli.

-If you want to include some vegetable side dishes then try our Easy Stir Fry Broccoli.
+If you want to include some vegetable side dishes then try my Easy Stir Fry Broccoli.
 This is a great way to cook broccoli, leaving it with just enough bite.
 It is flavoured with garlic and soy sauce.

 Top down image of stir fried Pak Choy